Solana Mainnet RPC - Quickstart

 slv rpc init

-command, you'll be asked if you already have a bare metal server set up.➜ slv rpc init ? 🛡️ Do you have a Solana Node Compatabile Server? (no) ❯ yes no
+command, you will be prompted to confirm whether your baremetal server is already set up:β slv rpc init ? π‘οΈ Do you have a Solana Node Compatible Server? (no) β― yes no

 yes